Conceptualist Art Movement

 Objects as Vehicles of Thought

 Joseph Beuys’ “Capri Battery” is a conceptual artwork that transforms an everyday object into a vessel for artistic expression.
 During a visit to Capri, Beuys placed a lemon atop a copper plate and connected it to a zinc rod, creating a simple battery.
-The piece serves as a metaphor for the transformative potential of thought and energy.
+The piece serves as a metaphor for the transformative potential of simple thoughts and ideas.
 Beuys’ willingness to engage with commonplace items as carriers of artistic meaning challenges the conventional notion of what can constitute art.

 Four Colours Four Words by Joseph Kosuth (1966)